British Motor merchant

 |Notes on event|

-At 12.10 hours on 6 Feb 1942 the unescorted Opawa (Master Wilfred George Evans) was hit amidships by one torpedo from U-106 about 400 miles north-northeast of Bermuda.
+At 12.10 hours on 6 February 1942 the unescorted Opawa (Master Wilfred George Evans) was hit amidships by one torpedo from U-106 about 400 miles north-northeast of Bermuda.
 The ship had been chased since 08.32 hours and stopped after the hit.
 The U-boat dived to get closer and observed the launching of four lifeboats.
 At 14.17 hours, U-106 surfaced and shelled the ship with 93 rounds until she sank at 14.59 hours.
 However, 54 crew members and two gunners were lost.
-The master and 14 crew members were picked up by the Dutch steam merchant Hercules and landed at New York.
+The master, 13 crew members and one gunner were picked up by the Dutch steam merchant Hercules on 11 February and landed at New York.

 If you can help us with any additional information on this vessel then please contact us.